 Porcaro was replaced by Bernard “Pretty” Purdie and his famed “Purdie Shuffle”-style playing on “Babylon Sister”, and eventually a state-of-the-art drum machine nicknamed “Wendel” that was created by a sound engineer to Becker and Fagen’s specifications (Wendel famously received a plaque when Gaucho was certified Platinum).
 Imagine this as a microcosm for their entire recording process, working through each part on each track individually, performing take-after-take until getting it just right.

 On top of their slow approach, record label politics got in the way by the time the recordings for the album were finally ready to go.
-The band’s home label of ABC Records was purchased by MCA Records, forcing a delay in any new release from Steely Dan.
+The band’s home label ABC Records was purchased by MCA Records, forcing a delay in any new release from Steely Dan.
 Furthermore, Fagen and Becker were sued by jazz pianist Keith Jarrett for copyright infringement, claiming that the album’s title track was too similar to his song, “Long As You Know You’re Living Yours”.
 Fagen would eventually admit to being heavily influenced by the song, and Jarrett was given a co-writing credit on “Gaucho”, a major defeat for a band that was considered to be wholly original and creative in their approach to songwriting.

 With all the pre-release drama, it’s amazing that Gaucho even made it to the finish line at all.
 Yet, when it was finally released on November 21st, 1980, the album was regarded as a stunning achievement by many.
-Rolling Stone gave it 4.5 stars, The New York Times named it the album of the year (over The Talking Heads’ Remain In Light) and the album would reach #9 on the Billboard 200 charts, buoyed by the success of its bouncy lead single “Hey Nineteen”.
+Rolling Stone gave it 4.5 stars, The New York Times named it the album of the year (over Talking Heads’ Remain In Light) and the album would reach #9 on the Billboard 200 charts, buoyed by the success of its bouncy lead single “Hey Nineteen”.

 The album contains several songs that have since become known as Steely Dan classics, all of which center on a similar theme of disillusion with the fame and success that they picked up in Los Angeles.
-“Hey Nineteen” captures their nostalgic spirit with perfection, detailing an aging hipster’s questionable pursuit of a nineteen-year-old woman.
+“Hey Nineteen” captures their nostalgic spirit with perfection, detailing an aging hipster’s questionable pursuit of a 19-year-old woman.
 The album’s opening track, “Babylon Sisters”, is supposedly about a man going through a midlife crisis, picking up two young prostitutes to help him feel better before feeling inadequate in their presence.
 “Glamour Profession” is the ultimate testament to the perils of the L.A. lifestyle.
 “Time Out Of Mind” is a blatant tribute to recreational drug use, disguised by a sunny arrangement, bright horns, and awesome harmonies.